DanielCarvanny/DanielCarvanny/README.md

 🌱 I have foundational knowledge in programming languages like Java, NodeJS, HTML, TypeScript, and Handlebars.
 I’m also starting to explore Dockerfiles and SQL.

-💻 I recently developed a simple CRUD microservice using Java and NodeJS, and I'm eager to take on new challenges to deepen my understanding.
+💻 I recently developed a simple CRUD microservice using Java, and I'm eager to take on new challenges to deepen my understanding.

 📊 I have some introductory experience with databases such as MySQL and MongoDB, and I’m getting familiar with IDEs like IntelliJ and VSCode.